 Montgomery County Animal Services has asked that anyone with pet concerns first try to resolve their concerns directly with the pet owner.
 If this is unsuccessful, complaints about nuisance pets or other pet violations can be submitted to Montgomery County Police at their non-emergency line: 301-279-8000.
 To report an emergency such as an animal attack or animal cruelty in progress call 911.

-Listserv Update

-The MWHOA listserv is up and running.
-If you submitted a Yahoo address, you should be

-receiving the information.
-If you would like to join the listserv, send in a Yahoo email address.
-A Yahoo account is needed to access the listserv.
-Important dates and information will be shared on the listserv.
-Questions that benefit the HOA may also be posted the listerv.
-Individual questions may continue to be sent to info@montgomerywesthoa.org.

 Neighborhood Notes

-With warm weather, comes time to check housing conditions.
-Winter can cause damage to a variety of building materials and cause build up in unwanted places.
-Further there are occasional changes to make to keep our properties at their highest value.
-Here are some updates and maintenance items to consider:
+With warm spring weather comes a great time to check your property's condition.
+Winter can cause damage to a variety of building materials and debris can build up in unwanted places.
+Here are some updates and maintenance items to consider in order to beautify your property and keep our properties at their highest value:

 Check and clean gutters as necessary.

-As you make changes and beautify your property, consider planting a tree in place of an old one.

-Greenlink, our community lawn service, will be once again working to keep our common areas attractive and ready for your families to enjoy.

 Update fences and gates and split rails as necessary.

-Hide satellite dishes from view from the front of your home.
+Hide satellite dishes from view from the front of your home when possible.

 Sheds – Wood and vinyl sheds should be well maintained and painted the same color as your house siding.
 Only one shed is allowed per lot.
-No metal sheds may be on lots.
+No metal sheds are permitted.

 If you have removed a tree this year, please remove the stump and plant a replacement tree.